metadata toggle

 Clinical particulars

 For the treatment of chronic, recurrent conjunctivitis resulting from autoimmune disease of the eye.
-Indicated for the therapeutic treatment of Keratoconjunctivitis sicca (KCS, ‘dry eye’) and chronic superficial keratitis (‘pannus’) in the dog.
+The veterinary medicinal product is indicated for the therapeutic treatment of keratoconjunctivitis sicca (KCS, ‘dry eye’) and chronic superficial keratitis (‘pannus’).

 Do not use where fungal or viral infection of the eye is suspected.